d99kris/nchat/README.md

 ### message_delete

-Specifies handling of message deletion by other users (WhatsApp only):
+Specifies handling of message deletion by other users:

     1 = erase message <- default
-    2 = replace message with [Deleted] text
+    2 = replace message text with placeholder
-    3 = prefix message with [Deleted] text
+    3 = prefix message text with placeholder

+For modes 2 and 3 the placeholder text is `[This message was deleted]`.
+Messages deleted by oneself are always erased locally regardless of this setting.
+Pressing the delete-message key on a message that is already marked deleted erases it locally without contacting the server.

+**Note:** Modes 2 and 3 are stable on WhatsApp and Signal, experimental on Telegram (history paging may stall when scrolling past a long stretch of deleted messages).

 ### proxy_